-Use the following list of considerations to assure correct operation of the 56F8335/56F8135:
+Use the following list of considerations to assure correct operation of the 56F8322/56F8122:

-- Provide a low-impedance path from the board power supply to each V{DD} pin on the device, and from the board ground to each V{SS} (GND) pin - The minimum bypass requirement is to place six 0.01-0.1μF capacitors positioned as close as possible to the package supply pins.
+- Provide a low-impedance path from the board power supply to each V{DD} pin on the device and from the board ground to each V{SS} (GND) pin - The minimum bypass requirement is to place six 0.01-0.1μF capacitors positioned as close as possible to the package supply pins.
 The recommended bypass configuration is to place one bypass capacitor on each of the V{DD}/V{SS} pairs, including V{DDA}/V{SSA}.
-Ceramic and tantalum capacitors tend to provide better performance tolerances. - Ensure that capacitor leads and associated printed circuit traces that connect to the chip V{DD} and V{SS} (GND) pins are less than 0.5 inch per capacitor lead
+Ceramic and tantalum capacitors tend to provide better tolerances. - Ensure that capacitor leads and associated printed circuit traces that connect to the chip V{DD} and V{SS} (GND) pins are less than 0.5 inch per capacitor lead - \bullet $\;$ Use at least a four-layer Printed Circuit Board (PCB) with two inner layers for V{DD} and V{SS} - Bypass the V{DD} and V{SS} layers of the PCB with approximately 100 μ F, preferably with a high-grade capacitor such as a tantalum capacitor - Because the device's output signals have fast rise and fall times, PCB trace lengths should be minimal

-- Use at least a four-layer Printed Circuit Board (PCB) with two inner layers for V{DD} and V{SS} - Bypass the V{DD} and V{SS} layers of the PCB with approximately 100 μ F, preferably with a high-grade capacitor such as a tantalum capacitor - Because the device's output signals have fast rise and fall times, PCB trace lengths should be minimal - Consider all device loads as well as parasitic capacitance due to PCB traces when calculating capacitance.
-This is especially critical in systems with higher capacitive loads that could create higher transient currents in the V{DD} and V{SS} circuits. - Take special care to minimize noise levels on the V{REF}, V{DDA} and V{SSA} pins - Designs that utilize the TRST pin for JTAG port or OnCE module functionality (such as development or debugging systems) should allow a means to assert TRST whenever RESET is asserted, as well as a means to assert TRST independently of RESET.
-Designs that do not require debugging functionality, such as consumer products, should tie these pins together. - Because the Flash memory is programmed through the JTAG/OnCE port, the designer should provide an interface to this port to allow in-circuit Flash programming
+- Consider all device loads as well as parasitic capacitance due to PCB traces when calculating capacitance.
+This is especially critical in systems with higher capacitive loads that could create higher transient currents in the V{DD} and V{SS} circuits. - Take special care to minimize noise levels on the V{REF}, V{DDA} and V{SSA} pins - Because the Flash memory is programmed through the JTAG/EOnCE port, the designer should provide an interface to this port to allow in-circuit Flash programming